uvarc/rc-website/content/userinfo/storage.md

 </table>

 <div class="alert alert-warning">
   Due to unexpected delays caused by the pandemic, RC engineers have been unable to complete a major storage system capacity expansion scheduled for October 2020.
-Therefore, effective immediately, RC is temporarily suspending the creation and expansion of project and value storage shares until the upgrade has been completed.
-The upgrade is expected to be completed by November 1.
+Therefore, effective immediately, RC is temporarily suspending the creation and enlargement of project and value storage shares until the expansion has been completed.
+The expansion is expected to be completed by November 1.
 We apologize for the inconvenience.
 </div>

 - - -